Crul/apzGen/README.md

 - apzGen generates the application files from definition:
   - app properties: title, engines, third party libs dependencies
   - features: the core of apzGen
-  - models: entities and their fields
   - particular engine configuration (angularjs)

-  - (coming soon) views
+each implemented feature provides a specific functionality:
+- angularjs\app: app features are special features; angularjs feature generates:
+	- app.js file with the angularjs bootstrapping
+	- index.html file with the file includes and html code for angularjs
-- apzGen copies all files in seed folder to the generated app
+- seedFeature copies a file or a folder to output path
+- menuFeature reads menu options from other features and generates:
+	- menu angularjs controller
+	- menu angularjs view
+- iudFeature: reads fields definition from model info and generates:
+	- list angularjs controller
+	- list angularjs view
+	- iud (crud) angularjs controller
+	- iud (crud) angularjs view

 ## application definition structure
 edit definition.js to change the configuration:
 ```
-define([], function(){
+define(['src/apzDefinitionHelper'],
+	function (apzDefinitionHelper) {

 		var model = {
-		tenant: ['name']
+			tenant: {
+				fields: ['name', 'description', 'contact']
+			},
+			user: {
+				fields: [
+					'name',
+					{ fieldName: 'login', label: 'username' },
+					'password',
+					{ fieldName: 'age', fieldType: 'numeric' }
+				]
+			}
 		};

+		var libSeed = 'lib/*.*';
-	var appDefinition = {
+		var servicesSeed = {
-		title: 'generatedApz',
-		libs: ['bootstrap'], // see supported libs in src/render/view/html/libResolver.js
-		engine: 'angularJs' // only angularJs supported, more can be added in src/engines
+			path: 'seedwork/services/',
+			features: {
+				context: 'context.js',
+				notifier: 'notifier.js',
+				dataservice: 'dataservice.js'
+			}
 		};
+		var iudFeatures = { featureType: 'iud', features: model };

+		var apzDefinition = apzDefinitionHelper.create()
+			.setTitle('generated apz')
+			.addLibs(['jquery', 'bootstrap'])
+			.addEngines('angularjs')
+			.addSeeds(libSeed)
+			.addSeeds(servicesSeed)
+			.addFeatures('menu')
+			.addFeatures(iudFeatures);

-	appDefinition.angularjs = {
+		apzDefinition.definition.angularjs = {
-		factories: [
-			'seedwork/services/context.js',
-			'seedwork/controllers/baseCtrlInitializer.js',
-			'seedwork/controllers/listCtrlInitializer.js',
-			'seedwork/controllers/iudCtrlInitializer.js'
-		]
+			notifier: 'notifier',
+			dataservice: 'dataservice'
 		};

-	appDefinition.features = {
-		menu: true,
-		tenant: { factory: 'iud', model: model.tenant }
-	};

-	return appDefinition;
+		return apzDefinition.definition;
 	});

 ```

 ## generating code
 ```
-  node _run
+  node _run.js
 ```
 ## running web server
+you can change the port in webserver.js file
 ```
-  node webServer
+  node webServer.js
 ```
 now you should see the application in http://localhost/app.html

 ### detailed process
-apzGen is everything about features. features are organized by engines. factories create features. features create apzFiles. apzFiles are rendered by renderers and exported to files.
+apzGen is everything about features features are organized by engines factories create features features create apzFiles apzFiles are rendered by renderers and written in files

 so, if you want to add a feature (e.g.: myNewFeature in myNewEngine) you have to:
 1	add a new engine and a new feature in the definition file:
 	```
-		appDefinition = {
-			(...),
-			engines: [(...), 'myNewEngine']
-		};
+		var apzDefinition = apzDefinitionHelper.create()
 			(...)
-		appDefinition.features = {
-			(...),
-			myNewFeature: { ... }
-		};
+			.addEngines([(...), 'myNewEngine'])
+			(...)
+			.addFeatures({ featureType: 'myNewFeature', (...) });
 	```

-2	write a factory that creates the feature
-	save it in src/engines/myNewEngine/factories
-	it has to implement a create function that:
+2	write a factory that creates the feature save it in src/engines/myNewEngine/factories it has to implement a create function that:
 - receives as a parameter the object from appDefinition.features.myNewFeature
+- returns the feature with:
-		- uses src/apzFileFactory to create the apzFiles, as many as files you want to create.
+	- all the data you want to use in the renderization
-	 	- returns the feature with an apzFiles property (with the apzFiles of course) and all the data you want to use in the renderization
+	- an apzFiles property with the apzFiles you want to generate
+		- { path: 'path/', fileType: [ 'class' | 'view' ], fileName: 'fileName' }

 the properties of apzFiles are:
-		- path: where the file will be created
+- path: (optional) where the file will be created
-		- name: file name, without extension
+- fileName: file name, without extension
-		- fileType: 'class' or 'view', the extension should be generated from this
+- fileType: 'class', 'view' or 'seed', if 'class' or 'view', file extension should be inferred from it
-		- renderer: if your render follows naming convention it can be empty
+- renderer: (optional) if your render follows naming convention it can be empty
-		- feature: in order to be accesible in the renderer

 3	write as many renderers as file types you want to render if you want to render one js controller and one html view, then you have to write:
 - a myNewFeatureRenderer in src/engines/myNewEngine/render/class
 - a myNewFeatureRenderer in src/engines/myNewEngine/render/view

 they have to implement a render function that:
 - receives as a parameter each apzFile you have created in the factory
 - returns the content of the file

 for renderization you can use the following components:
 - in src/default/render/:
 	- appRenderer: to render default application
 	- classRenderer: to render default class application
-		- viewRenderer: ro render default view appliction. viewRenderer uses layoutRenderer to render elements
+	- viewRenderer: ro render default view appliction, viewRenderer uses layoutRenderer to render elements
-		- layoutRenderer: to render default view elements (see file for api). layoutRenderer uses formRenderer to render form elements
+	- layoutRenderer: to render default view elements (see file for api), layoutRenderer uses formRenderer to render form elements
 	- formRenderer: to render form elements (see file for api)
 - menuRenderer (in src/default/render/class and src/default/render/view): to render menu elements
-	- in src/engines/angularjs:
+- in src/engines/angularjs: all the angularjs related stuff is here:
-		// TODO
-	- in src/render/class/js:
-		// TODO
+	- factories: for angularjs app, menu and iud features
-	- in src/render/view/html:
+	- render:
-		// TODO
+		- class and view renderers for angularjs app, menu and iu features
+		- html and kendo renderers for overwrite default html functionality
-	- in src/render/view/kendo:
+- in src/render/class/js: simple renderers for javascript files and functions
-		// TODO by default
+- in src/render/view/html: renderers for html files with a lot of functionality, you can overwrite them as src/render/view/bootstrap does
-	- in src/render/view/bootstrap:
+- in src/render/view/bootstrap: renderer for html files, overwritting default html functionality
-		// TODO by default

 you can also edit those files to change the default behaivor in renderization

-// TODO file extensions

-there is some advanced stuff about interaction between features, like:
+there is some advanced stuff about interaction between angularjs features, like:
-- implementing a getMenuOptions(feature) function in the featureFactory to add options in the menu
+- setting a menuOptions[] property in any feature to add options to the menu
-- setting a controllers[] property in the feature to add controllers (angularjs)
+- setting a controllers[] property in any feature to add angularjs controllers
-- setting a routes[] property in the feature to add routes (angularjs)
+- setting a routes[] property in any feature to add angularjs routes